Corey Seager Player Props: Rangers vs. Angels

-Corey Seager -- with a slugging percentage of .762 in his past 10 games, including three home runs -- will be in action for the Texas Rangers against the Los Angeles Angels, with Reid Detmers on the hill, on June 14 at 8:05 PM ET.
+The Texas Rangers, including Corey Seager (.478 on-base percentage in past 10 games, 61 points above season-long percentage), take on starter Shohei Ohtani and the Los Angeles Angels at Globe Life Field, Thursday at 8:05 PM ET.

-In his previous appearance, he racked up two extra-base hits (3-for-5 with a double, a home run and an RBI) against the Angels.
+In his most recent game, he notched a home run while going 1-for-3 against the Angels.

 Corey Seager Game Info & Props vs. the Angels